phenology/cgc/docs/kmeans.rst

 #.
 5th percentile;
 #.
 95th percentile;

+However, the user can customize the set of statistics computed over the clusters.
 The implementation, which is based on the `scikit-learn`_ package, tests a range of k values and select the optimal one based on the `Silhouette coefficient`_.